FlamingoLindo/spotify-svm/ENG/Popularity_Analysis_and_Classification.md

 * Sklearn 1.5.2

-Then the dataset is imported [🎹 Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)
+The dataset being used is [🎹 Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) and this is how its being imported:

 ```python
 file_path = 'https://raw.githubusercontent.com/FlamingoLindo/spotify-svm/main/spotify.csv'